xxKRASHxx/composable-deep-link/README.md

 # ComposableDeepLink
-ComposableDeepLink – is a Swift library for handling deep links in a composable and flexible way.
+ComposableDeepLink – is a Swift DSL library for handling deep links in a composable and flexible way.
 It provides an approach to deep link processing, allowing you to define complex deep link handling logic using a composition of smaller components.

 ## Features